Resources for Small Businesses and Non-Profits

 Special Programs for Small Businesses in the STEM field and for Non-Profit Organizations

 Over 10% of the current workforce is employed by the non-profit sector, but students do not always consider this sector when it comes to career opportunities and small businesses are where most of growth is occurring in our economy.
 Both of these areas offer great opportunities for our students, but are often challenged by financial constraints.

 However, as a result of both State and Local Community support for Small Businesses and from donations from several generous sponsors, we can now supplement the compensation for our students if they choose to participate in an internship with either a small company or a nonprofit entity.

 To encourage student job placements with innovative and dynamic businesses within the state of Michigan, the Small Company Internship Award (SCIA) provides funding for students to work as interns on projects that are both beneficial to the company and academically relevant to the student.
 SCIA targets small Michigan businesses in the science, technology, engineering, and math (STEM) fields where exciting product and service innovation occurs.

-To sign up for this program register your company in our Career Connections System.
+To sign up for this program register your company in Career Connections.
 Then send us an email letting us know that you are interested in the program at email@example.com.
 Once the program opens up for the current year, we will give you more details about the timing and process.